macmanes-lab/protocols/TagSeq.md

    | Total	| 6.7 uL	|

 **** AL & LK did a different MM (based Shiskin)

- - Add in order on ice (the below volums build in a little extra for pipetting errors)

    | Reagent (for RT master)	| 1 rxn	|
    | --------------------------| -------|